Relative Cubulation of Small Cancellation Free Products: A complex of groups for and the construction of its development

 Acylindrical actions on general hyperbolic spaces were defined by Bowditch \cite{BowditchTightGeodesics} extending prior notions due to Sela \cite{Sela97} and Delzant \cite{DelzantAcyl}.
 The class of \emph{acylindrically hyperbolic groups} is quite broad and natural.
 For example, relatively hyperbolic groups provide a rich source of acylindrically hyperbolic groups (see \cite{OsinAH} and references therin for more on acylindrical hyperbolicity).
-As will be apparent in \Cref{P: hypergraph separation}, our methods only require controlling orbits of certain quasi-convex subsets of $X_{bal}$.
+As will be apparent in \Cref{P: hypergraph separation}, our methods only require controlling orbits of certain quasiconvex subsets of complex formed by subdividing $X$.
 We will make use of the following formulation of acylindrical actions introduced by Abbott and Manning \cite[Definition~3.1]{AbbottManning}.

-\begin{definition} Let $K$ act by isometries on a hyperbolic metric space $X$, and let $H$ be a subgroup that is quasi-isometrically embedded by the action.
-The action of $K$ on $X$ is \textbf{acylindrical along} $H$ if for some (equivalently any) $H$--cobounded subspace $W \subset X$ the following condition holds:
+\begin{definition} Let $K$ act by isometries on a hyperbolic metric space $Y$, and let $H$ be a subgroup that is quasi-isometrically embedded by the action.
+The action of $K$ on $Y$ is \textbf{acylindrical along} $H$ if for some (equivalently any) $H$--cobounded subspace $W \subset Y$ the following condition holds:

 For any $\varepsilon \geq 0$, there exists constants $D = D(\varepsilon, W)$ and $N = N(\varepsilon, W)$ such that any collection of distinct cosets $ \{ g_1 H, \dotsc, g_k H \} $ such that

 Groups $K$ that admit isometric actions on non-elementary hyperbolic spaces that are acylindrical along the entire group are called \textbf{acylindrically hyperbolic}. \end{definition}